scorum/scorum/doc/betting_asserts.md

 * Assert Exception "Cannot change start time more than ${1} seconds" -- raises when try to move game start time > than SCORUM_BETTING_START_TIME_DIFF_MAX value

 ## update_game_markets operation
+* Assert Exception "Account name is invalid" -- raises when op.moderator is invalid account name
 * Assert Exception "Account \"${1}\" must exist." -- raises when account with name op.moderator doens't exists
 * Assert Exception "User ${op.moderator} isn't a betting moderator" -- raises when try to update game by non-betting_moderator account
 * Assert Exception "Game with uid '${op.uid}' doesn't exist" -- raises when there is no game with passed uid